 The growth of custom elearning companies has been particularly disappointing over the last 100 months.
 In the UK the market leader in 2005 was Epic which did £8m revenues in the year to May 2005, which would be £10.1m today if increased for inflation.
 Epic also achieved a pre-tax profit of £2.2m in 2005.
 The Learning Technologies Group which now includes Epic announced revenues of £7.7m in 2013, so a decline in revenues in actual terms and significantly down in real terms since 2005.
 Line has done slightly better over the period.
 They did £7.134m in revenues back in 2008 which would be around £8m in real terms today and I am led to believe the they did higher revenues in 2013.
 Good luck to both these companies and others in this changing market.
 To put their performance into context we should remember that many other custom elearning companies active back in 2005 are no longer with us.

 In my view the very fragmented nature of the custom elearning market means the winners are either the smaller innovative and nimble players who grow quickly from a low base or the large companies who provide custom elearning as part of a wider suite of learning services on a global basis.
 Call me biased but I think our experience at Kineo supports this view.
 We grew from zero in 2005 to over £10m in 2012 by disrupting the market with new innovative approaches.
-Following our acquisition by City & Guilds in 2012 we have continued to grow by developing a much wider range of services including our new Managed Learning Services that provide complete solutions including platform, content, qualifications and accreditation in areas such as apprenticeships, management, onboarding and compliance.
+Following our acquisition by the City & Guilds Group in 2012 we have continued to grow by developing a much wider range of services including our new Managed Learning Services that provide complete solutions including platform, content, qualifications and accreditation in areas such as apprenticeships, management, onboarding and compliance.
 We have also continued to grow by expanding overseas with production teams in countries such as the US and Australia.

 There are examples of other companies growing their custom elearning development but as part of their larger business.
 These companies also tend to have global content production factories such as GP Strategies.
 GP Strategies total revenue was over $430m in 2013.